coldfix/udiskie/README.rst

 Dependencies
 ------------

+Unfortunately, *udiskie* has dependencies that can not be automatically downloaded and installed from PyPI:

 - UDisks_ required for all operation modes.
-UDisks2 support is experimental and has to be requested explicitly via command line parameter.
+UDisks2 support is experimental and has to be requested explicitly via the command line parameter ``-2``.
 - dbus-python_ required for all operation modes
 - PyGObject_ to run the automount/notification daemon (provides the main loop)
-- notify-python_ or notify2_ for mount notifications
+- notify2_ or notify-python_ for mount notifications
-- Zenity_ to unlock LUKS devices
+- Zenity_ to show a password prompt to unlock LUKS devices
 - PyGTK_ to show the system tray icon

 .. _UDisks: http://www.freedesktop.org/wiki/Software/udisks